dotnet-foundation/ecosystem-growth/docs/survey.md

 - ( ) Rarely
 - ( ) Very rarely

-## Do you own NuGet packages on nuget.org?
+## Do you own NuGet packages on a public registry like nuget.org?

 - ( ) Yes
 - ( ) No